shida011/Calculator-JavaFX/README.md

 # Calculator in JavaFX

 A simple calculator that can do addition, subtraction, multiplication and division calculations.
 The application also contains a button to clear the commands.
-The application was made using the Java graphics library, JavaFX and also SceneBuilder with CSS.
+The application was made using the Java graphics library: JavaFX, and also SceneBuilder with CSS.

 ## Demonstration